guybedford/systemjs-istanbul/README.md

 Provides a SystemJS `translate` hook for injecting Istanbul coverage reports into a SystemJS application.

-In addition it comes with bundled support for the [remap-istanbul](https://github.com/SitePen/remap-istanbul) project, regardless of module format or SystemJS loader plugins used, to have full coverage reports of the original sources be it ES6 or JSX etc.
+In addition it comes with bundled support for the [remap-istanbul](https://github.com/SitePen/remap-istanbul) project.
+This provides full coverage reports to the original sources be it ES6 or JSX etc, regardless of module format or SystemJS loader plugins used.

 > This is an experimental project, use at your own risk and support may be limited.